d6lts/diff/readme.txt

   a) Diff options

-  Under "Diff", enable the settings that you want;
+  Under "Compare revisions", enable the settings that you want;

-    i) "Show diffs inline" is required for the Inline Diff block but doesn't expose any new features by itself.

-    ii) "Show View changes button on node edit form" adds a new "Preview" like submit button to node editing pages.
+    i) "Show View changes button on node edit form" adds a new "Preview" like submit button to node editing pages.
 This shows a diff preview.

-    iii) "Enable the Revisions page for this content type" adds the revisioning tab to content.
+    ii) "Enable the Revisions page for this content type" adds the revisioning tab to content.
 This allows users to compare between various revisions that they have access to.

-    The additional settings are new to the 7.x-3.x branch.

-    iv) "Use Diff standard view mode when doing standard field comparisons"

-        This is recommended if you want to control the visibility and ordering of the fields.
-And if you install the "Field formatter settings" module, you can get additional options to control the field diff settings.

-        ** Note that it is recommended to use the global field settings. **

-    v) "Standard comparison preview" option allows you to control the rendering of the latest revisions' rendered content when you compare revisions.
-It also allows you to hide this altogether.
+    iii) "Standard comparison preview" option allows you to control how the most current revision is show on the revision comparision page.

-    vi) "Inline diff view mode" controls the view mode of the Inline Diff block.

   b) Publishing options

   It is strongly advised that you also enable the automatic creation of